-With regard to different jurisdictions that have employed PIAs as structured means to assess privacy risks in government/private programs or projects, the following definitions are of utmost significance, since they highlight a bulk of common features: PIA has been defined as an "assessment of actual or potential effects on privacy, and how they can be mitigated" (Australia), "a systematic process for evaluating a proposal in terms of its impact upon privacy" (New Zealand), a "framework to ensure that privacy is considered throughout the design or re-design of a programme...[and to] identify the extent to which it complies with all appropriate statutes.
-This is done to "mitigate privacy risks and promote fully informed policy" (Canada), an analysis of how information in identifiable form is collected, stored, protected, shared and managed...[to] ensure that system owners and developers have consciously incorporated privacy protection throughout the entire life cycle of a system (USA)4.
+With regard to different jurisdictions that have employed PIAs as structured means to assess privacy risks in government/private programs or projects, some basic definitions given hereafter are of utmost significance, since they highlight a bulk of common features.

+PIA has been defined as an "assessment of actual or potential effects on privacy, and how they can be mitigated" (Australia), "a systematic process for evaluating a proposal in terms of its impact upon privacy" (New Zealand), a "framework to ensure that privacy is considered throughout the design or re-design of a programme...[and to] identify the extent to which it complies with all appropriate statutes.
+This is done to "mitigate privacy risks and promote fully informed policy" (Canada), an analysis of how information in identifiable form is collected, stored, protected, shared and managed...[to] ensure that system owners and developers have consciously incorporated privacy protection throughout the entire life cycle of a system (USA)3.

-According to the above definitions, PIAs should be designed to:
+According to the above definitions, PIAs should be designed with the following features:

-- conduct a prospective identification of privacy issues or risks before systems and programmes are put in place, or modified - assess the impacts in terms broader than those of legal compliance - be process rather than output oriented - be systematic.
+- to conduct a prospective identification of privacy issues or risks before systems and programmes are put in place, or modified - to assess the impacts in terms broader than those of legal compliance and are characterised by the following properties:

+- be process rather than output oriented - be systematic.

-Legal compliance is, therefore, only one of the several criteria that need to be addressed in a larger process of risk assessment.
-Those larger questions include the "moral and ethical issues posed by whatever is being proposed"5.
-Many projects might be technically compliant with law, but may raise significant concerns, even resistance, in certain societies or among certain publics.
+Legal compliance is, therefore, only one of the several criteria that need to be addressed in a broader process of risk assessment, including the "moral and ethical issues posed by whatever is being proposed"4.
+Many projects might be technically compliant with law, but they may raise significant concerns, even resistance, in certain societies or among certain publics.

-The broader significance of PIAs and its increasing importance in tackling privacy issues in both public and private sectors has been demonstrated by an exhaustive study/survey recently conducted by the English government, namely: "Privacy Impact Assessments: International Study of Their Application and Effects"6.
-Some of the study conclusions are hereafter reported:
+The broader significance of PIAs and its increasing importance in tackling privacy issues in both public and private sectors have been demonstrated by an exhaustive study/survey recently conducted by the British government, described in the report: "Privacy Impact Assessments: International Study of Their Application and Effects"5.